 Tuition \$93.00 a semester credit hour

 Commons and

 Student User Fee \$4.00 a semester credit hour

-Student Activity Fee \$2.00 a semester credit hour
+Student Activity Fee \$3.00 a semester credit hour

-Total per Credit Hour \$99.00
+Total per Credit Hour \$100.00

 Some courses may require fees in addition to tuition.
 These fees are listed in the credit class schedule each semester.
 A \$10 late fee will be assessed all late enrollees.
+A late payment fee may be assessed for students who register early and do not pay by the early payment date but do pay before the first day of on-campus registration.